ThomasMBury/ewstools/README.md

 arch==4.7
 lmfit==0.9.12
 ```
 The Python package should be compatible with Windows, Mac, and Linux operating systems.
+The demonstrations require Jupyter notebook, which can be installed